az15240/az15240.github.io/Resumes/README.md

 USAGE:

 - `rename_spaces.sh` is used for renaming the files for a better formatting issues.
-E.g. previous file names are `Resume - Stanley Yang - 0321.docx`.
-The spaces are tricky to tackle when coming to terminals, so I decided to replace the spaces by underlines and remove extra delimiters, if necessary.
+E.g. previous file names are like `Resume - Stanley Yang - 0321.docx`.
+The spaces are tricky to tackle when coming to terminals, plus the trailing dates are so bad and dumb, so I decided to replace the spaces by underlines and remove extra delimiters, if necessary.

 - **Please only work on and make changes to `Resume_Stanley_Yang.docx` file.** Commit the changes regularly.
 Use command `make` to generate the pdf resume file.
 In this way no file renamings and version trackings is required.